|Sonic the Hedgehog CD|

 Introducing such fan favorites as Amy Rose and Metal Sonic, it has become something of a cult classic, partly because of its release on the expensive add-on that most Mega Drive owners did not have access to, and partly because of its visual style and gameplay that makes it stand out from the other classic games in the series.

-For one month out of the year, a mysterious miniature planet called the Little Planet appears over the enormous Never Lake.
+For one month out of the year, an enigmatic miniature celestial body called the Little Planet appears over the enormous Never Lake.
 Both a place of beauty and wonder, it is said that time moves freely on the planet, and that entire sceneries can change in a blink of an eye, all because of the mysterious secret they hold, the seven mystical Time Stones.
-It is said that whoever possesses the mysterious gems will be able to freely move through time, just as the surface of Little Planet does.
+It is said that whoever possesses these gems will be able to freely move through time, just as the surface of Little Planet does.

 Almost expectantly, the news of such a place grabs the attention of Dr. Eggman, the mad genius who desires nothing more than world domination.
 Journeying to the Little Planet, Eggman immediately begins turning it into his personal fortress, littering the landscape with his mechanical genius.
 Powered not by animals but by the essence of flowers, he sets his army to tear the planet apart so he can claim the Time Stones for himself.

 As fate would have it, Sonic the Hedgehog, the speedy blue blur who has stopped Eggman time and again, was also intending on seeing the small, miracle planet, oblivious to the fact Eggman had already beaten him to the locale.
 Learning of the news that Sonic was fast approaching, Eggman only smiled, excited to put his latest and greatest invention up against the hedgehog, confident that he would finally be able to defeat his arch enemy once and for all...